Taimur-Shabbir/SQL-Ecommerce-Analysis/README.md

 A few questions this analysis aims to answer are:

 - Which products and product categories are most profitable?
+- Is there any relationship between value of stock tied up and revenue by store?
 - Do high margin products make more profit or do low margin ones do so?
+- Do certain products categories perform better (as measured by profit) in different stores?
+Or are the same product categories most profitable across all stores, generally speaking?
 - Is there a seasonality aspect to sales?
 If so, what is the magnitude of it?
 - Are older stores able to incorporate e-commerce technology as well as their newer counterparts, or is there a possible problem of digitisation?
 - In which cities is Maven Toys most successful?